rayylin/Python-Route_Optimization_by_KNN/README.md

 # Route-Optimization-by-KNN
-Case: a company want to build a new distribution center and would like to know which state is the best candidate.
+Case: a company wants to build a new distribution center and would like to know which state is the best candidate.
 We have the demand of each state and apply KNN to assign each state an appropriate distribution center

-Have a look of the raw data
+Have a look at the raw data
 ![image](https://user-images.githubusercontent.com/58899897/194108411-759fbb19-d00c-4d3f-a734-7ed6a6c52f88.png)

 Use Python to preprocess the raw data
-If we use append, the dataframe would look like this
+If we use append, the data frame would look like this

 ![image](https://user-images.githubusercontent.com/58899897/194109457-888b42aa-f5c6-491d-9af6-d1900e604556.png)